magento/architecture/design-documents/graph-ql/id-fields-object-types.md

 - Include info in the client-facing description describing how the field is encoded/decoded (should be opaque)
     - Example: The client shouldn't know if an `ID` is a base64-encoded integer
 - Use `String` or `Int` type
 - Use duplicate IDs across a concrete type.
-In other words, if the client wants to produce a cache key, the concetenation of a `__typename` + `id` field should _always_ be unique
+In other words, if the client wants to produce a cache key, the concatenation of a `__typename` + `id` field should _always_ be unique

 ## Examples where an ID is not helpful